francescodibetta/francescodibetta.github.io/_pages/about.md

 Before starting my doctoral studies, I earned my MA from the University of Milan and my BA from the University of Pavia.
 I am also an alumnus of the [Ghislieri College](https://www.ghislieri.it/) and hold a Diploma from IUSS Pavia.

 This website serves as my **personal page**, hosting my CV, research, and talks.
-I also maintain a **personal notebook** [here](https://francescodibetta.github.io/notebook/), which serves as a living document for my literature notes, teaching materials, and drafts.
+I also maintain a personal notebook (see [this link](https://francescodibetta.github.io/notebook/) or the navigation bar), which serves as a living document for my literature notes, teaching materials, and drafts.
 Please feel free to explore and use these resources -- and if you spot any errors, I would be grateful for a heads-up at [francesco.dibetta@iusspavia.it](mailto:francesco.dibetta@iusspavia.it)!

 Outside of academia, I try to keep creative by playing the guitar and taking photos -- mostly street and landscape shots.
 I am also an enthusiastic (if amateur) runner.
 Proof of my amateur athletic career can be found on my Strava profile below.